 *For students requiring visas: no visa will be granted for courses involving fewer than 18 lessons per week.

 Bildungsurlaub (educational leave) is a special form of vacation that serves vocational or political education.
 The German courses of the Humboldt-Institut in Berlin are recognized as an educational offer within the meaning of the Berlin Education Leave Act.
 Please contact us if you would like to book a German course as part of your Bildungsurlaub.
 You will receive all necessary documents from us for submission to your employer.
-Please calculate with a processing time of about 10 weeks.

 With the combination of courses in Berlin and Constance our learners have the opportunity to experience two uniquely distinct regions of Germany within a short amount of time.